gusyj/gusyj.github.io/README.md

 ### 2. Rename the repository to `YOURUSERNAME.github.io`

 You'll see the word "repository" used a lot in GitHub - it simply means "project".
-Under __*Repository name*__ you should see the name `-the libraary`, this is where you need to rename your project to `YOURUSERNAME.github.io` (replace `YOURUSERNAME` with your GitHub user name).
+Under __*Repository name*__ you should see the name `beautiful-jekyll`, this is where you need to rename your project to `YOURUSERNAME.github.io` (replace `YOURUSERNAME` with your GitHub user name).
 It's important to use this exact name so that GitHub will recognize it and automatically create a website for this project.

 > Tip: If you want to use a different URL for your website, check out the [FAQ](https://beautifuljekyll.com/faq/#custom-domain)